 Abderraouf Jdey appears to have been exactly such a person.
 He differed markedly from the nine other 9/11 substitutes.
 He was older, from a different country of origin, with Canadian citizenship, with semi-sleeper status, and with a clear designation as part of the second wave.
 He had trained in Afghanistan simultaneously with Mohamed Atta.
 He was well enough educated to have been slated for pilot training.
 In effect, Jdey can be viewed as the counterpart of Atta, as the leader of the second wave of al Qaeda attacks following 9/11.

 And he had studied biology at the University of Montreal in his late twenties.
-He was the only al Qaeda operative in North America known to have studied biology.

 So Jdey was the logical person for Atta to hand off the anthrax to.
 We can also identify the logical time and place for such a transfer to have occurred.